Blog

 LLMs overuse specific words that humans avoid.
 If your content hits too many of these, readers spot the pattern:

-"Critical," "environment," and "solid" show up in nearly every generic AI business post
+• "Critical," "environment," and "solid" show up in nearly every generic AI business post

-"Comprehensive," "complex," and "smoothly" are LLM safety words that sound professional but say nothing
+• "Detailed," "complex," and "smoothly" are LLM safety words that sound professional but say nothing

-"Insights," "solutions," and "new" get dropped into sentences where more specific words would work better
+• "Insights," "solutions," and "new" get dropped into sentences where more specific words would work better

 The issue isn't that these words are wrong.
 AI uses them in places where you wouldn't.
-A human writer might say "the report shows" while an LLM writes "the report emphasizes."
+A human writer might say "the report shows" while an LLM writes "the report stresses."
 Same meaning, different vibe.
 Readers pick up on that vibe fast.

 Sentence Structure Giveaways